 Manage Saved Credentials for Data Connections

-On Tableau Online, you can manage saved credentials on your Account Settings page.
 Saved credentials enable you to connect to a data source without being prompted for your credentials.
 The credentials saved for your connection can be OAuth access tokens, or other credentials, such as user name and password.
+You can manage saved credentials on your account settings page.

-Note: If you do not see the Saved Credentials section, consult with your Tableau Server administrator about allowing saving credentials.
+- If you don’t see the Saved Credentials section, consult with your admin about allowing saving credentials.

 Test connections using saved credentials